bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-In this basic setup the server does not have a secure socket layer (SSL) certificate configured for nginx.
-This means that your browser can only connect via HTTP (not HTTPS).
-To test your server, open the URL using FireFox.
+Since BigBlueButton is using an IP address (not a hostname with a secure socket layer (SSL) certificate), we recommend you test the server with FireFo.
 Why FireFox?
-FireFox allows you to use web real-time connection (WebRTC) to share your camera and microphone.
+FireFox allows you to use web real-time connection (WebRTC) to share your camera and microphone without requiring SSL.

 When you open the URL, you should see a login to join the meeting `Demo Meeting`.